SJTECollege/playground-graph-dijkstra/markdowns/dijkstra2.md

 We check the only non-visited neighbour of D: C. We add 6+3=9.
 As that value is less than 10, we change the 10 for the 9 and replace the current path of C for the current path of D + C, so `pathC = [A,B,D,C]`.

+Finally, we set C as our current node.
+It has no unvisited neighbours, so we're already done with it.

-After we finish the algorithm, our paths will be the follwing:
+After we finish the algorithm, our paths will be the following:

 ```python
 pathA = [A]